crides/kleeb/README.md

 ### `switch`

-- `SKRHA-boss`: created by me, following datasheet from Alps
+- `SKRHA-boss`, `SKRHA-no-boss`: created by me, following datasheet from Alps
-- `SKRHA-no-boss`: same as above
 - `switch-MSK-12C02-smd`: Not sure where from
 - `EVQWGD001`: Fetched from `@darryldh` on Discord, not sure of origin
+- `SKRHA-boss`: created by me, following datasheet from Alps

 ### `sensor`